.

 1. Text Link

-Why don’t we build a laboratory information system (LIS) rather than buying LIS software from an established, commercial LIS company?
+Why don’t we build a laboratory information system (LIS) rather than buy LIS software from an established, commercial LIS company?
 After all, we can tailor the medical LIS to meet all our lab’s specific, unique needs, and we can support it and make necessary changes with our in-house IT staff.
-Moreover, the laboratory information system software will be much less expensive and we can also license it to other medical labs and generate revenue from it.
+Moreover, the laboratory information system software will be much less expensive, and we can also license it to other medical labs to generate revenue.

 Sounds great, right?
 So what’s wrong with this scenario?

-In short, it’s a common myth rather than reality because while building a lab information system from scratch seems cost-effective initially, hidden costs like ongoing maintenance, regulatory compliance, security updates, and scalability can make it much more expensive than LIS systems offered by LIS software vendors in the long run.
+In short, it’s a common myth rather than reality because while building a lab information system from scratch seems cost-effective initially, hidden costs like ongoing maintenance, regulatory compliance, security updates, and scalability can make it much more expensive in the long run than laboratory information systems offered by established LIS software vendors

-This is the first of many building vs. buying myths I hope to dispel to set the record straight and help lab directors and managers make informed decisions about pathology lab management system software for the good of their organizations.
+This is the first of several build-vs-buy myths I plan to clear up so lab directors and managers can make informed decisions about pathology lab management software that truly supports their organizations.

-Learn More: Pathology Lab Management 2025 Guide: Best Laboratory Information System Software and Practices
+Discover More: Pathology Lab Management 2025 Guide - Best Laboratory Information System Software and Practices

 Building vs. Buying: Laboratory Information System Functions

-Some lab directors and managers still believe they can build and tailor their home-grown lab information system to meet all lab-specific, unique needs and that this can be sustained long-term.
+Some lab directors and managers still believe they can build and tailor a homegrown laboratory information system to meet all lab-specific, unique needs, and that this can be sustained long-term.

 While this was more or less true many years ago when commercially available LIS systems were limited in scope and complexity, thereby justifying specialized labs building their own LIS software, that’s no longer the case today.

-Commercial laboratory information systems have become broader in scope and functionality and virtually every lab operation that once had a homegrown lab information system has since replaced it with a vendor-produced LIS lab solution.
+Commercial laboratory information systems have become broader in scope and functionality, and virtually every lab operation that once had a homegrown medical LIS has since replaced it with a vendor-produced LIS lab solution.

-Today, the best LIS pathology software offers labs considerable flexibility for configuring specific clinical lab workflow.
-Usually, the “unique” needs are few and can be accommodated by a few “specialized” programs or parameterizations.
+Today, the best laboratory information system software offers labs considerable flexibility for configuring specific clinical lab workflows.
+Usually, the “unique” needs are few and can be accommodated by a handful of “specialized” programs or parameterizations.

-Learn More: Leveraging LigoLab for Optimal Return on Investment: An LIS System Guide for Lab Directors
+Discover More: Leveraging LigoLab for Optimal Return on Investment - An LIS System Guide for Lab Directors

 A laboratory assistant conducts laboratory tests